fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 - Syntax gets complicated - pointers need to be dereferenced to access actual variable.
 - `x += 2` will always compile, but there is a big difference where `x` is an integer (adding value 2) and where `x` is a pointer (moving 2 objects forward in memory).
 Forgetting to add dereference when chaning argument to a pointer can cause a hard to find bug which results in crashes.
-- someone can put a null pointer as an argument - this can further complicate the function body (adding null pointer checks)
+- Someone can put a null pointer as an argument - this can further complicate the function body (adding null pointer checks and/or specific behaviour for it).

 To solve these problems, **references** have been created.